panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 ### Stage 0 | Community bonding period (May 6 - 27, 2019)

-To understand the the current code base in detail, ponder upon all possible improvements and discuss with the mentors.
+To understand the current code base in detail, ponder upon all possible improvements and discuss with the mentors.

 - Get to know the mentors and the community: listen, communicate and learn. [<span style="color:green"> Done </span>]
 - Learn about the intricacies of the coding practices followed by DBpedia, which include coding, community relations as well as version control practices. [<span style="color:green"> Done </span>]